-Country Spain Summary Spain market for RES Crowdfunding platforms • There are different investing models in Spain: Equity, Lending and Donation or Rewards models.
-Spain must rethink the place that renewable energy and citizens occupy in the energy system.
+Country Cusin Country Spain Cummary Summary The second different in outline and date in Contraction Spain market for There are different investing models in Spain: Equity, RES Crowdfunding Lending and Donation or Rewards models. platforms Spain must rethink the place that renewable energy and citizens occupy in the energy system.
 Without a supportive framework, this nascent industry could not reach their full potential.
 There is a great opportunity of investing in eolic and photovoltaic energy production in Spain through Crowdfunding platforms.
-Recent developments in Crowdfunding regulation • Crowdfunding platforms operating the Equity model and the Lending model are regulated for the first time by the Promotion of Corporate Finance Act 5/2015 of 27 April Developments considering RES Projects market • First self-consumption regulations entered into force on 17 October 2015.
-It approves the first specific remuneration system allocation procedure's auction for new biomass installations and for wind power plants.
-Current Crowdfunding Current Crowdfunding Regulation Licence under the Promotion of CNMV authorisation required for Equity and Lending Models.
+Recent a Crouding platforms operating the Equity model and developments in Crowdfunding platforms operating the Equity model and the Lending model are regulated for the first time by the Crowdfunding , regulation Promotion of Corporate Finance Act 5/2015 of 27 April F: Developments • First self-consumption regulations entered into force on considering RES 17 October 2015.
+Projects market It approves the first specific remuneration system allocation procedure's auction for new biomass installations and for wind power plants.
+Current Crowdfundin g Regulation Licence under the CNMV authorisation required for Equity and Lending Promotion of Models.

 Corporate Finance Act Donations and Rewards Models are not subject to the LFFE and therefore, no licence is required.

-• The LFFE points out the financial and general requirements for an entity to obtain authorisation as a Crowdfunding platform.
+The LFFE points out the financial and general requirements for an entity to obtain authorisation as a Crowdfunding platform.
 Prospectus The publication of a prospectus is not mandatory. requirement Crowdfunding platforms shall include on their homepage background information for the client.
-AIFMD- regulation • Crowdfunding platforms are not considered as managers of AIFs.
-Payment service regulation • If platforms wish to receive funds in order to pay on behalf of investors or promoters, Minister for the Economy and Competitiveness authorisation is required.
-Further possible requirements • Consumer contracting loans or mortgage and brokerage services for the Conclusion of Contracts of Loan or Credit Act.
+AIFMD- regulation Crowdfunding platforms are not considered as managers of AIFs.
+Payment service regulation If platforms wish to receive funds in order to pay on behalf of investors or promoters, Minister for the Economy and Competitiveness authorisation is required.
+Further possible requirements Consumer contracting loans or mortgage and brokerage services for the Conclusion of Contracts of Loan or Credit Act.
 Consumer Credit Contracts Act.
 General Contracting Terms Act.
 Protection of Consumers and Users Act.
 Money Laundering and Terrorist Financing Prevention Act.
-RES Projects Regulation n Electricity regulation applicable to RES Projects • The new Electricity Act has removed the differentiating concepts of ordinary and special regime, also abandoning the incentive model based on electricity production. • Royal Decree 413/2014 of 6 June regulates the activity of electricity production from renewable energy sources, cogeneration and waste. • The Electricity Act guarantees third party access to transmission and distribution networks in the technical and economic conditions that will develop by regulation. • The Spanish Government removes the existing economic scheme and replaces it with the so-called "specific compensation scheme". • To calculate this specific remuneration system for each facility, along its regulatory life and referred to an efficient and well-managed company, standard operating costs and standard value of the initial investment should be considered.
+RES Projects Regulati on Electricity regulation applicable to RES Projects The new Electricity Act has removed the differentiating concepts of ordinary and special regime, also abandoning the incentive model based on electricity production. . rojecto Royal Decree 413/2014 of 6 June regulates the activity of electricity production from renewable energy sources, cogeneration and waste.
+The Electricity Act guarantees third party access to transmission and distribution networks in the technical and economic conditions that will develop by regulation.

+• The Spanish Government removes the existing economic scheme and replaces it with the so-called "specific compensation scheme".
+To calculate this specific remuneration system for each

+To calculate this specific remuneration system for each facility, along its regulatory life and referred to an efficient and well-managed company, standard operating costs and standard value of the initial investment should be considered.

-Lessons learned for a possible harmonized European Crowdfunding Regulation Role model ("dos") Unlimited investment amounts for "professional" investors. • Exception of Crowdfunding from the prospectus requirement. • Solid alternative to bank financing for entrepreneurs.
-Aspects that should be avoided • Limitation of EUR 5 million maximum obtained by each project. ("don'ts") • Limitation in the amount of investment for the non-accredited investors. • Strict financial requirements applied to Crowdfunding platforms.
-Lessons learned for a Lessons learned for a possible harmonized European RES Projects Regulation Role model ("dos") Plans to encourage greater citizen participation. • Specific regulation in relation to RES projects.
-Aspects that should be avoid- ed ("don'ts") The amounts should not be restricted.
+Lessons learned for a possible harmonized European Crowdfunding Regulation Role model ("dos") Unlimited investment amounts for "professional" investors.
+Exception of Crowdfunding from the prospectus requirement.
+Solid alternative to bank financing for entrepreneurs.
+Aspects that should be avoided ("don'ts") Limitation of EUR 5 million maximum obtained by each project. (don'ts) Limitation in the amount of investment for the non-accredited investors.
+Strict financial requirements applied to Crowdfunding platforms.
+Lessons learned for a possible harmonized European RES Projects Regulation Role model ("dos") Plans to encourage greater citizen participation. (dos) Specific regulation in relation to RES projects.
+Aspects that should be avoided ("don'ts") The amounts should not be restricted.